-The UNSW Marine and Aquatic Ecology (BIOS3091) course examines the ecology of aquatic habitats with a major focus on marine coastal systems such as kelp forests, coral reefs and seagrass meadows.
+The UNSW Marine and Aquatic Ecology (BIOS2091) course and Conservation in Aquatic Ecosystems (MSCI9001) course examines the ecology of aquatic habitats with a major focus on marine coastal systems such as kelp forests, coral reefs and seagrass meadows.
 Throughout the course, you’ll study the experimental approaches to ecological research and the importance of ecological processes structuring marine and freshwater communities.
+BIOS3091 was known as BIOS2091 in 2020 and in prior years.

 Marine Scientists who work in marine ecosystems and aquatic environments often research a group of organisms and analyse how they interact with other species and with abiotic factors such as temperature or nutrients.
 Marine ecologists often need to collaborate with other specialists such as physical and chemical oceanographers or microbiologists to understand the factors that control marine communities.